Pollution Incident Response Management Plan

 - With the other types of natural disasters, it is important to stay indoors away from falling debris, glass etc.

-- After the disaster has passed, a site inspection must be undertaken by the Yard Manager and Directors to ascertain when it is safe to return to work.
+- After the disaster has passed, a site inspection must be undertaken by the Yard Manager and Managing Director to ascertain when it is safe to return to work.

 5. In the event of a Neighbourhood Emergency, Civil Disorder or Serious Traffic Incident